zapatacomputing/z-lstm/README.md

       - resources: [z-lstm]
 ```

-Once that is done you can:
+Once that is done, you can:
 - use any template from `templates/` directory
 - use tasks which import resource in the python code.

-### Submiting workflow jobs
+### Submitting workflow jobs

 To submit a workflow to Orquestra, first login: